LunarAST/RouteAST/README.md

-# LunarAST Sub-Protocol: RouteAST Synchronous Network and Routing Contract Specification
+# LunarAST Sub-Protocol: RouteAST — Network & Routing Contract Specification

-**——Static Extraction, Normalization, and Alignment Algorithm Specification for Multi-Language Web Routing and HTTP/gRPC Endpoints**
+## Specification for Static Extraction, Normalization and Alignment Algorithms for Multi-Language Web Routes & HTTP/gRPC Endpoints

 **Version**: 0.6.0 — Official Release
 **Last Updated**: 2026-06-08
-**Mother Specification**: LunarAST Ecosystem Mother Specification v1.5 (Final Closed-Loop Edition)
+**Parent Specification**: LunarAST Ecosystem Core Spec v1.5 (Final Closed Version)

 ---

-## 1. Purpose and Physical Boundaries
+## 1. Purpose & Physical Boundaries

-This specification is the first sub-domain contract specification of the `LunarAST` protocol family, defining the static description format for synchronous network interfaces (REST API, gRPC, Nginx forwarding rules), the project-level physical fact cache (`actual.json`) output specification, and the alignment verification algorithm.
+This is the first domain-specific sub-protocol in the LunarAST protocol suite.
+It defines the standard format for static description of network interfaces (REST API, gRPC, Nginx forwarding rules), specifications for project-level physical fact cache (`actual.json`), and alignment validation algorithms.

-### 1.1 Terminology and Naming Conventions
+### 1.1 Terminology & Naming Conventions
-*   **Unified Naming**: Full compliance with Google Naming & Style Guides.
-Property key names use `camelCase`; executable binaries and public configuration file names use `kebab-case`.
+*   **General Naming Rules**: Fully follow the Google Naming & Style Guides.
+Use `camelCase` for property keys, and `kebab-case` for executable binaries and public configuration files.
-*   **File Path**: Strictly adheres to **`.lunar/interfaces.yml`** as defined by the mother specification.
+*   **File Path**: Strictly follow the path defined in the parent spec: **`.lunar/interfaces.yml`**.
-*   **Method Constraints**: The `method` property value is forcibly uppercase, following RFC 7231, with support for common extension methods (e.g., `PROPFIND`).
+*   **HTTP Method Constraints**: The `method` field **must be uppercase** per RFC 7231.
+Extended HTTP methods (e.g. `PROPFIND`) are also supported.
-*   **gRPC Mapping Standard**: gRPC interfaces are uniformly treated as the `POST` method.
-Their full path (e.g., `/grpc.health.v1.Health/Check`) must first have leading and trailing slashes stripped, then be split by `/` into all-literal segments (e.g., `["grpc.health.v1.Health", "Check"]`), physically preventing empty literal segments at the head that could cause index out-of-bounds and parsing errors.
+*   **gRPC Mapping Rule**: All gRPC calls are uniformly treated as `POST`.
+Trim leading and trailing slashes from the full path, then split into pure literal segments.
+Empty literal segments are prohibited.
 *   **`extractionMethod` Enumeration**:
-    *   `"ast"`: Automatically extracted via syntax tree analysis.
+    *   `"ast"`: Extracted automatically via Abstract Syntax Tree parsing.
-    *   `"escapeHatch"`: Extracted via single-line directive comments like `// lunar:consume`.
+    *   `"escapeHatch"`: Extracted via inline escape-hatch comments.
-    *   `"openapi"`: Parsed from project OpenAPI contract declaration files.
+    *   `"openapi"`: Parsed from OpenAPI documents.
-    *   `"manual"`: Manually declared in `interfaces.yml`.
+    *   `"manual"`: Manually declared by developers.
-*   **No Automatic HEAD Mapping**: The `HEAD` method and `GET` must be explicitly declared separately.
+*   **No Automatic HEAD Mapping**: `HEAD` and `GET` methods must be explicitly defined separately.
+*   **Universal Path Splitting Rule**: When splitting raw path strings into route segment arrays, **all adapters MUST first trim leading and trailing slashes**.
+Split the remaining string by `/`.
+This rule eliminates empty literal segments at the start or end of paths, which cause index out-of-bounds errors, parsing failures and alignment deviation.
+This rule applies to all HTTP paths including REST, gRPC and Nginx forwarding rules.

-### 1.2 Responsibility Boundaries (What It Does Not Do)
+### 1.2 Scope & Limitations (What This Spec Does NOT Do)
-*   Does not parse business logic; does not track middleware logic; does not perform cross-function data-flow analysis.
+*   Does not parse business logic, track middleware, or perform data flow analysis.
-*   Operates only during the CI build phase; does not provide runtime traffic gateway interception or dynamic matching.
+*   Only runs during CI build phase; no runtime traffic interception is provided.

 ---

-## 2. Data Structure Specification (Base IR Schemas)
+## 2. Base IR Schemas (Data Structure Specifications)

-### 2.1 RouteSegment Strongly Typed Definition
+### 2.1 Strongly Typed Definition for RouteSegment
 *   **`literal`**: `type: "literal"`, `value: String` (non-empty)
-*   **`parameter`**: `type: "parameter"`, `name: String`, `rawConstraint: Option<String>` (empty string normalized to `None`; `name` should only contain alphanumeric characters and underscores)
+*   **`parameter`**: `type: "parameter"`, `name: String`, `rawConstraint: Option<String>` (empty string normalized to `None`; `name` only contains letters, digits and underscores)
-*   **`wildcard`**: `type: "wildcard"`; `value` and `name` are forcibly ignored during normalization
+*   **`wildcard`**: `type: "wildcard"`.
+The `value` and `name` fields are ignored.

-### 2.2 Complete JSON Representation of a Single Route Contract (RouteAST)
+### 2.2 Full JSON Schema for Single RouteAST Contract

-Metadata fields are flattened at the same level as routing properties; **nesting wrapper objects is strictly forbidden**:
+Metadata fields and route attributes are flattened at the same level. **Nested wrapper objects are strictly prohibited**.

 ```json
 {